microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Set-MgUserOnlineMeetingAlternativeRecording.md

 # Set-MgUserOnlineMeetingAlternativeRecording

 ## SYNOPSIS
-Update media content for the navigation property onlineMeetings in users
+Update alternativeRecording for the navigation property onlineMeetings in users

 ## SYNTAX